Jaskarns2002/N-S-Express/README.md

 🚚 NS Express – Trucking Data Management & BI Dashboard

 📌 Overview

-NS Express is a small trucking company focused on efficient operations and cost management.
-This project modernizes their workflow by building a centralized data management system using MySQL, Excel, Python, and Tableau.
+NS Express is a growing trucking company aiming to streamline daily operations and fuel cost tracking.
+This project brings their workflow into the digital age using MySQL, Excel, Python, and Tableau to build a full-stack data management and visualization system.

-From collecting manual data to automating real-time dashboard updates, the project ensures NS Express can scale its operations and make informed business decisions based on accurate analytics.
+From manually entering costs and load data to building automated pipelines and a live dashboard, this solution empowers NS Express to make faster, smarter business decisions.

 🎓 What I Learned

-🔹 Database Design – Built a full relational schema and ERD to model trucking operations 🔹 Excel → MySQL Integration – Connected and synced spreadsheets with a live SQL database 🔹 Python Automation – Developed a script to auto-update MySQL when Excel is modified 🔹 SQL Analysis – Wrote queries to calculate cost, revenue, profit, and margin 🔹 Tableau BI Dashboard – Created visual tools to track trends, detect issues, and showcase performance
+🔹 Database Design – Built relational schemas and ERDs to model real business operations 🔹 Excel → MySQL Integration – Made spreadsheets the live heartbeat of a backend database 🔹 Python Automation – Wrote a script to sync Excel updates straight to MySQL automatically 🔹 SQL Analysis – Wrote queries for revenue, cost, profit, profit margin, and trends 🔹 BI with Tableau – Built interactive dashboards to visualize performance and monitor metrics

-📂 Files in the Repository
+📂 Files in This Repo

-File	Description
+📁 File	📄 Description
-NSExpress_Database.xlsx	Master Excel file – core source of all data (loads, costs, trucks, drivers) NS_Package.twbx	Final Tableau dashboard file connected to the Excel sheet nsexpress.py	Python automation script to update MySQL database from Excel N&S_RelationalSchema.png	Clean relational schema showing foreign key structure N&S_ERD.png	Conceptual ERD diagram used during design phase 🧩 Project Workflow
+NSExpress_Database.xlsx	🔌 Core Excel file with all trucking data (Loads, Costs, Drivers, Trucks) NS_Package.twbx	📊 Final Tableau dashboard connected directly to the Excel file nsexpress.py	🐍 Python script that automates Excel → MySQL syncing N&S_RelationalSchema.png	📐 Final relational schema design with foreign keys N&S_ERD.png	🧠 Initial ERD diagram from planning stage 🧩 Project Workflow

 🧾 Phase 1: Data Collection & Modeling
-Gathered load and diesel cost data manually into Excel Designed an ERD & relational schema to represent drivers, trucks, costs, and loads 🛠️ Phase 2: Database & Automation
+Manually transferred Load & Diesel Cost data to Excel Designed the ERD and relational schema to represent operations Established core tables: Driver, Load, Truck, and Diesel_Cost 🛠️ Phase 2: Database & Automation
-Created MySQL database using the schema
+Built a MySQL database reflecting the schema
-Connected Excel to Tableau and MySQL
+Connected Excel to both MySQL and Tableau
-Wrote a Python script to sync Excel → MySQL automatically when data is updated 📊 Phase 3: Data Analysis & Dashboard
+Developed a Python automation script to keep MySQL updated when Excel changes 📊 Phase 3: Analysis & Dashboard
-Cleaned data and wrote SQL queries to analyze:
-Total revenue, fuel costs, profit, and margins
-Trends by month, driver performance, and route insights Built Tableau dashboards with filters for driver and time period Dashboard designed to be simple, scalable, and business-ready 📈 Tableau Dashboard Features
+Cleaned and queried the data using SQL (Revenue, Cost, Profit, Margin) Created multiple Tableau sheets to explore KPIs by Driver, Month, and Route Designed a clean, scalable, and user-friendly Tableau dashboard 📈 Tableau Dashboard Highlights

-✔ Monthly Revenue vs. Cost comparison
+✔ Revenue vs. Cost – Dual-axis trend over time
-✔ Profit & Margin trend lines
+✔ Monthly Profit & Margin tracking
-✔ Driver performance filtering
+✔ Driver performance analysis
-✔ Visual map of routes & activity
+✔ Route-level insights with map visuals
-✔ Quick snapshot of business health
+✔ One-click filters to drill into any aspect of the business

-Built to help NS Express understand financial performance and make smarter decisions—even at a small scale.
+🧠 Built for clarity.
+Scaled for growth.
+Designed for action.
 🛠️ Technologies Used

-Excel – Centralized data hub
+📊 Excel – Operational hub for trucking data
-MySQL – Backend data storage and SQL analysis
+🐬 MySQL – Relational database and querying backend
-Python – Automated Excel → MySQL updates
-Tableau – Business Intelligence dashboard for interactive insights 👨‍💻 My Role: Full-Stack Developer & Analyst
+🐍 Python – Scripted automation for real-time data syncing 📉 Tableau – Interactive business intelligence dashboard 👨‍💻 My Role: Full-Stack Developer & Data Analyst

-Manually collected, cleaned, and structured operational data Designed relational models and implemented MySQL backend Built Python automation and designed the final dashboard Aligned dashboard features with NS Express's real-world needs 📝 Lessons Learned

-Even small businesses benefit greatly from data infrastructure Automation reduces manual work and ensures consistency Dashboards make data accessible to non-technical users A well-designed database schema is the backbone of clean analysis ✅ Project Status
+Collected and organized operational data
+Built schema and backend from scratch
+Scripted automation using Python
+Cleaned, queried, and analyzed real business metrics Designed and deployed the Tableau dashboard
+Tailored insights to small business goals & operations 📝 Lessons Learned

+✅ Automation = fewer mistakes and more time for strategy ✅ Data-driven decisions can transform small business success ✅ Dashboards must balance simplicity with insight
+✅ Great analytics start with a clean schema

+✅ Project Status

-✅ Fully implemented, live, and being used by NS Express to support business operations.
+✅ Project is fully deployed and in use by NS Express
-📈 Ready to scale as the company grows.
+🚀 Ready to scale up as the business grows